Franklin County Board Member and Chairman Randall Crocker passes away

 In the post, "Randall had a genuine care and compassion for others that reflected in his leadership.
 We extend our deepest condolences to the Crocker family, as well as Randall's many friends and colleagues during this time of great loss."

 Funeral arrangements are being handled by Gilbert Funeral Home in Sesser.
-Valier Baptist Church will host visitation services Wednesday night with funeral happening Thursday.
+Valier Baptist Church will host visitation services Wednesday night from 3 p.m. until 8pm.
+The funeral happens Thursday at 11 a.m.